If you’re looking to spice up your yoga practice, yoga poses for two people might be something to try.

 Find a comfortable back-to-back seat.
 Inhale and extend through your spine.
 Exhale and ground down, plugging your sit bones into the mat beneath you.

 Start to match your breath.
 After a few moments, try the opposite — inhale while your partner exhales (and vice versa.)
 Continue this mindful breathwork until you both feel calm, grounded, and present.

 You can also use this time to set an intention for your practice and send a positive affirmation to your partner.

 2. Seated Twist

-One of my favorite two people yoga poses, this seated twist is a smart start to any partner yoga flow.
+One of my favorite easy yoga poses for two people is this seated twist.
+This is a smart start to any partner yoga flow.

 Sit cross-legged and back-to-back.
 Inhale to lengthen and grow tall through the spine.
 On the exhale, begin to twist.
 Place your right hand on your left knee.
 Take your left hand to your partner’s right knee.

 Using your partner’s knee for support, gently twist deeper with each exhale.
 Come back to center on an inhale.
 Switch sides.